 WINE NOTES & BOTTLE PRICES

-(Santa Barbara) 41% Grenache, 37% Syrah, 14% Mourvèdre, 4% Counoise & 4% Cinsaut.
-Winemaker's Notes: A solid core of dark red fruit and spicy fruit surrounded by youthful tannins.
-The overlying presence of Grenache flavors initially impact the palate, followed by a finish complete with licorice, cocoa and dark chocolate contributions of Syrah and earthy Mourvèdre.
+(Santa Barbara County) Winemaker's Notes: 44% Grenache, 36% Syrah, 12% Mourvèdre, 5% Counoise + 3% Cinsaut.
+Opaque with dense crimson and ruby red hues.
+Aromas of red fruits, dried cranberries and jammy youthful fruits come immediately to the fore, with perfumed Grenache and rose petal floral aromas.
+A solid core of dark red fruit and spicy fruit surrounded by youthful tannins.
+The overlying presence of Grenache flavors initially impacts the palate, followed by a finish complete with hints of jam, cocoa and dark berry contributions of Syrah and earthy Mourvèdre.
+93 Points, Vinous.

 2016 Shaya Verdejo ~ $15

 (Spain) Winemaker's Notes: It displays a nose of toasty baking spices, nutmeg, spring flowers, marzipan, and pit fruits.
 A bit richer and more complex on the palate than the “regular” cuvee, this vibrant effort could evolve for 1-2 years but is drinking well now.
 Pair with seafood such as stuffed mussels, oysters, shrimps, and scallops, fish, vegetables, rices and pasta.

 (Amador County) Review by Wine Advocate: 93 points.
 This wine has a medium to deep ruby-purple color and a pretty perfume of dried exotic flowers over sliced apricot, warm redcurrant, black berry and black cherry, with dried leaves and soil hints.
 Medium-bodied, it has a good spicy, tricolored fruit core and grainy tannins, finishing long.